trilinos/TrilinosWiki/VC-|-Simple-Centralized-Workflow.md

 * “Your team can develop projects in the exact same way as they do with Subversion.”
 * “Before the developer can publish their feature, they need to fetch the updated central commits and rebase their changes on top of them.
 This is like saying, “I want to add my changes to what everyone else has already done.”
 The result is a perfectly linear history, just like in traditional SVN workflows”

 Another description is the [“Simple Centralized CI Workflow”](https://docs.google.com/document/d/1uVQYI2cmNx09fDkHDA136yqDTqayhxqfvjFiuUue7wo/edit#heading=h.7z34akh7lsvp).
-That link gives the summary:
+That link gives the summary (for example, where the branch is assumed to be 'master' but it could be 'develop' or any other shared remote tracking branch):

 | Step                                          | Git Commands |
 | ---                                           | --- |